magnetis/astro-tokens/.github/CONTRIBUTING.md

 ## Committing

 We recommend you to use `yarn cz` when committing.
-That way, you'll be presentend an interactive prompt to build tout commit message.
+That way, you'll be presented an interactive prompt to build out commit message.
 But don't worry, if you prefer to commit in any other way, our project uses CommitLint to make sure patterns are being followed.

 ## Opening a PR